LaneJS/aiaca/apps/dashboard/README.md

 ## Token Storage Security

 ### Current Implementation
-Tokens are stored in localStorage with user profile data.
-This is suitable for MVP but has known security limitations.
+Tokens and user profile data are stored in `sessionStorage` with an in-memory fallback for non-browser contexts.
+JWT expiry is decoded to schedule auto-logout and redirect back to `/auth` with a session-expired reason and the attempted route.

+### Refresh Strategy
+No refresh endpoint exists yet.
+The dashboard currently forces re-login when tokens expire or a 401 is returned.
+Once the API exposes `/auth/refresh` (or equivalent), plan to switch to short-lived access tokens with a HttpOnly refresh token and silent refresh handled inside `AuthService`.

 ### Security Considerations
-- **XSS Vulnerability:** localStorage is accessible to JavaScript, making it vulnerable to XSS attacks
-- **Production Recommendation:** Implement HttpOnly cookies or memory-only storage with refresh tokens
+- **XSS Exposure:** `sessionStorage` remains script-accessible; keep CSP/audits tight
+- **Idle Expiry:** Closing the tab clears the session; guard/interceptor preserve redirect intent to reduce friction
-- **CSRF Protection:** If using cookies, implement CSRF token validation
+- **CSRF Protection:** If the backend moves to cookies, pair with CSRF tokens

 ### Future Enhancements
 Consider implementing:
-1. **HttpOnly Cookies:** Most secure, requires backend coordination for cookie management
+1. **HttpOnly Cookies:** Most secure; requires backend coordination for cookie issuance + CSRF protection
-2. **Memory + Refresh Token:** Store access token in memory, refresh token in HttpOnly cookie
+2. **Memory + Refresh Token:** Store access token in memory with refresh token in HttpOnly cookie
-3. **Token Rotation:** Implement automatic token refresh before expiration
+3. **Token Rotation:** Automatically refresh before expiration once backend endpoint exists

 ## Running & Testing